wzulfikar/lifelog/programming/package_managers_of_whatever.md

-# Package Managers of Whatever
+# Package Manager of Whatever

 This is list of package manager that i know or i used.